Wasserman White Family Law named among 2024 Best Women-Owned Businesses in Maryland

 Divorce laws vary by state, but in general, a spouse may file for divorce whether or not their partner agrees.
 In the state of Maryland, it only takes one spouse to file for divorce, and it can proceed even if the other spouse does not agree to the divorce.

-Generally, there are two types of divorce: “fault” and “no fault.”
-With a “fault” based divorce, one spouse must prove that the other spouse did something to warrant the divorce, such as commit adultery or behave excessively vicious toward the other spouse.
-With a “no fault” divorce, neither party alleges that the other did anything to cause the divorce, they simply decide that they no longer wish to be married.
-For a “no fault” divorce, either the parties have been separated for at least 12 months, living in separate homes without sexual intimacy, or they can file for a Mutual Consent Divorce, as we explained in a recent blog post here.
+In a “no fault” divorce, neither party alleges that the other did anything to cause the divorce, they simply decide that they no longer wish to be married.
+To file for divorce, the parties need to have been separated for at least six-months, living in separate homes without sexual intimacy, or they can file for a Mutual Consent Divorce, as we explained in a recent blog post here.

 If you find yourself in a situation where your spouse wants a divorce, but you do not, we recommend speaking with a divorce attorney.
 Your divorce attorney can guide you through your options and help you decide the best way to proceed.
 You should understand the risk of not participating in the divorce before proceeding in that manner.
 Ignoring the case will not make it go away.